Loading Events

 Washington, DC 20002

-The evening includes a discussion with poet and activist Staceyann Chin, Dr. Nii-Quartalei Quartey, author of his new book, Kamala, The Motherland and Me.
+The evening includes a discussion with poet and activist Staceyann Chin, and Dr. Nii-Quartelai Quartey, author of his new book, Kamala, The Motherland and Me.
 Dara Baldwin, author of To Be A Problem, will also share her experiences as a disability activist, offering insights into the disability movement and centering the voices of disabled individuals of color.

 This event highlights how the personal lives of these leaders have profoundly influenced their commitment to justice.